duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ### Suspended Processes

-Problem - it will become common for all of th eprocesses in memory to be waiting for I/O, and for the processor to become idle.
+Problem - it will become common for all of the processes in memory to be waiting for I/O, and for the processor to become idle.
 - there's only so much memory space to store so many processes
 - we can pretty easily fill up the memory with all the processes and leave the processor idle since it only really works with shit in the memory.

 Solution - swapping
-- move part or all of a process from mai memory to disk
+- move part or all of a process from main memory to disk
 - it's a very specific part of the disk that's allocated for the memory to work with
 - "there is a specific page file dedicated by the operating system"
 - this is like the linux swap